BardicDefense/purple-hack/spells.md

 #### Unbinding

 _Abjuration (R: Medium, D: Instant)_
 AoE: 40-ft radius / 16 × 16.
 All spell effects present are ended, all magic constructs and animated dead are destroyed (Heroic save to prevent), and all magically summoned creatures are banished to their place of origin.
 The spell does not affect non-animated undead, or creatures that have been gated or otherwise transported to a plane by means other than direct summoning.
-If a spell effect is permanent, and greater than 2nd level, then it is instead merely suppressed for 2d6 hours.
+If a spell effect is permanent, and greater than 2nd rank, then it is instead merely suppressed for 2d6 hours.

 #### Wish

 _Conjuration (R: Special, D: Special)_
-The spell will fulfill literally the utterance of the caster, or duplicate the function of any lower-level Evocation spell.
+The spell will fulfill literally the utterance of the caster, or duplicate the function of any lower-rank Evocation spell.
 Greedy desires will usually end in disaster for the wisher.